 MARK STEERING has a degree in Performing Arts from Ithaca College in NY.
 He is a vocal instructor and has taught theatre, music and directed musicals with kids and adults for over 20 + years.
 Recently, Mark directed You're a Good Man, Charlie Brown with OCT's Young Professional students.
 Mark was the Theatre Arts Director at MJCC.
 He is also a composer who has written and produced several musicals, a 30 minute opera for the Saturday Market/Sunday Opera project and has written choral arrangements for Angels, the Next Generation.

-CHELSIE THOMAS holds a Master of Arts in Teaching from secondary drama and language arts, and a Bachelor of Arts in Theatre from SOU.
+CHELSIE THOMAS holds a Master of Arts in Teaching in secondary drama and language arts, and a Bachelor of Arts in Theatre from SOU.
 Chelsie has taught at Northwest Childrens Theatre, as well as at the reggio emilia inspired preschool Growing Seeds in NE Portland.
 She has acted with several companies throughout the Portland area, including: Sojourn Theatre, Lunacy Stageworks, Well Arts, and Curious Comedy Theater.
 Chelsie is excited to work with Oregon Children's Theatre!

 BETH THOMPSON is a teaching artist, actor and Alexander Technique teacher living in Portland, OR.
 Beth has experience working with students beginning preschool and students taking their craft beyond high school.
 Her training and practice in Viewpoints, Dance and devising new works endows her teaching with a joyful reverence for the imagination and a focus on engendering student ownership of their work.